 After having completed my BA and MRes at the University of Huddersfield, I came to Leeds in September 2016 to undertake a PhD in English Literature, having been awarded the Inga-Stina Ewbank Scholarship (2016-2019).
-Under the supervision of Dr Brendon Nicholls, I specialise in postcolonial theory and criticism, theories of reading and reception.
+Under the supervision of Dr Brendon Nicholls, I specialise in postcolonial theory and criticism, and theories of reading and reception.
 I have broader research interests in world and comparative literatures, translation, spatial theory, and China and colonialism.

 Toth, Hayley G. (2019) 'The Bloomsbury Introduction to Postcolonial Writing New Contexts, New Narratives, New Debates by Jenni Ramone.'
 Modern Language Review, 114 (2), pp.372-73.

 Toth, Hayley G. (2019) 'Our Shared Shelf and the Rise of Feminist Reading Groups.'
 The Northern Review.

 Toth, Hayley G. (2017) 'No Longer Young and Not Yet Old' London: Spatio-Temporal Ambivalence in Hanif Kureishi's Something to Tell You,' Identity Papers: A journal of British and Irish Studies, 3 (1), pp.44-71.

 "A Difficult Read": Online Readings of Brian Chikwava's Harare North (2009) at 'Reading Locally/Writing Globally: Pedagogies and Approaches to Creative Writing and Translation,' University of Southampton, July 2019